 The solutions to health care will be debated for a long time to come.
 The answer is not giving power to a central authority to regulate our lives, our health, and our health care.
 The answers can only come from more and more of us taking personal responsibility for our health, and helping others to do the same.

 Your turn: What do you believe are the top factors driving health care costs?
 What are you trying to do about it for yourself?
-I’d love to hear from you.
+Leave a comment below.